 Newforma, developer of the Newforma Project Center application for project information management (PIM) and collaboration application that was reviewed in AECbytes earlier in March, is continuing to expand its footprint in the AEC industry and become one of its key technology vendors.
 Starting with its flagship Newforma Project Center application that was targeted primarily toward architectural and engineering firms, Newforma has now expanded its client base to cover all disciplines in the building industry, including owners.
 In October last year, it released the Newforma Punch List mobile app for Android tablets, which allowed AEC professionals to capture, assign, manage and verify punch lists in the field that could then be integrated with Newforma Project Center.
 Newforma officially re-branded itself as a multi-product company earlier this year, launching a number of product suites for the different disciplines in AEC.

 The company has continued to ramp up its product offerings in recent months, acquiring Attolist, the developer of the AEC-Sync web-based construction collaboration software.
-(For more on Attolist, please see the AECbytes article, Collaboration, Project Management, and Project Information Management Solutions in AEC.)
 It has rebranded AEC-Sync as Newforma Project Cloud, which will be used for project hosting and web-based construction management and contract administration (see Figure 1).
-In another key development for Newforma, it has licensed M-SIX’s VEO platform (described in the last AEC Technology Updates article), which will enable a Revit model to be viewed within Newforma Project Center, further strengthening the Revit integration of the application and the bridge between Revit’s BIM capabilities and the PIM functionality of Newforma Project Center.
+In another key development for Newforma, it has licensed M-SIX’s VEO platform, which will enable a Revit model to be viewed within Newforma Project Center, further strengthening the Revit integration of the application and the bridge between Revit’s BIM capabilities and the PIM functionality of Newforma Project Center.
 This ability to view Revit models is expected to be available in the next release of Newforma Project Center.
 And finally, Newforma acquired Tap Tapas, a software application studio specializing in mobile solutions, which gives it the in-house expertise to expand its web and mobile offerings for AEC professionals.

 Figure 1.
 Shared folders (top image) and a submittal log (lower image) in the new Newforma Project Cloud.
 (Courtesy: Newforma)